For applications that store data using the default MySQL character

 --collation-serverto specify those defaults at server startup.
 It is also unnecessary for applications to configure their connection using

 SET NAMESor equivalent after they connect to the server.

 Regardless of how you configure the MySQL character set for

 application use, you must also consider the environment within

 which those applications execute.
-For example, if you will send
+For example, if you intend to

-statements using UTF-8 text taken from a file that you create in
+send statements using UTF-8 text taken from a file that you create

 environment set to UTF-8 so that the file encoding is correct and